Submission Instructions and

 - Copyrights will remain the property of each Author/Illustrator.

-and reprints of submitted works in Best of Bedtime-Story
+reprints of excerpts of submitted works in conjunction with

 Permissions are granted in exchange for FREE professional mentoring